fbpx

 If you’re trying to market a personal care brand, you know what your next post should be now!
 And if you’re not?
 This is still a cool idea to try on a dry day to test if there is any spike in your social media engagement.

-42% of global emoji users are more likely to purchase products advertised using emojis, according to Adobe
+42% of global emoji users are more likely to purchase products advertised using emojis, according to an Adobe study

 Emojis are always a hit in paid ads, mainly because they draw attention to the ad.
 Are you hosting a webinar or event?
 Pop a calendar or siren emoji in there to remind viewers of the time limit to register within.